ana-nobre/Talent-Optimization-for-Corporation-HR-Data-Analytics/README.md

   Conducted exploratory data analysis (EDA) and developed visualizations to identify workforce patterns and trends.

 - **Irene** – Communication Strategy & Exploratory Analysis
-  Focused on interpreting exploratory results, drafting key narratives, and aligning findings with business communication.
+  Focused on drafting key narratives, and aligning findings with business communication.